glideroggan/ski/readme.md

 # To implement
 ## Weather Changes: Occasional snowstorms that reduce visibility
 ### Visual Effects
-- Progressive Visibility Reduction: A semi-transparent white gradient overlay that gets more opaque toward the bottom of the screen
+- ✔️Progressive Visibility Reduction: A semi-transparent white gradient overlay that gets more opaque toward the bottom of the screen
-- Particle System: Varying densities of snowflakes based on storm intensity
+- ✔️Particle System: Varying densities of snowflakes based on storm intensity
   - four different "particle" assets
 - Screen Shake: Subtle camera shake during intense blizzard conditions
 ### Gameplay Mechanics
-- Visibility Range: During storms, obstacles would only become visible when closer to the player
+- ✔️Visibility Range: During storms, obstacles would only become visible when closer to the player
 - Weather Progression:
-  - Clear conditions → Light snow → Heavy snow → Blizzard
+  - ✔️Clear conditions → ✔️Light snow → ✔️Heavy snow → ✔️Blizzard
-- Weather could change gradually or suddenly (surprise blizzards!)
+- ✔️Weather could change gradually or suddenly (surprise blizzards!)
+#### Improvements
+Advanced Implementation Ideas
+Weather Zones: Create regions on the map with different typical weather patterns Weather Warning System: Visual/audio cues before weather changes Weather-Specific Obstacles: Snowdrifts that only appear during heavy snow Special Equipment: Allow player to find and use items like goggles to improve visibility in storms
 #### LATER
 Difficulty Scaling: Weather could change more frequently as the game progresses, increasing the challenge